cklunch/NEON-Lesson-Building-Data-Skills/_posts/disturb-events-co13/AlreadyPosted_DoFixesInDevRepo/2016-08-23-COOP-NEIS-Precipitation-In-R.md

 ### R Libraries to Install:

 * **ggplot2:** `install.packages("ggplot2")`
-* **lubridate:** `install.packages("lubridate")`
 * **plotly:** `install.packages("plotly")`

 #### Data Download & Directory Preparation

 Part of this lesson is to access and download the data directly from NOAA's National Climate Divisional Database.
-If instead you would prefer to download the data as a single compressed file, it can be downloaded from the <a href="https://ndownloader.figshare.com/files/6780978"> NEON Data Skills account on FigShare</a>.
+If instead you would prefer to download the data as a single compressed file, it can be downloaded from the
+<a href="https://ndownloader.figshare.com/files/6780978"> NEON Data Skills account on FigShare</a>.

 To more easily follow along with this lesson, use the same organization for your files and folders as we did.
 First, create a `data` directory (folder) within your `Documents` directory.
 If you downloaded the compressed data file above, unzip this file and place the `distub-events-co13` folder within the `data` directory you created.
 If you are planning to access the data directly as described in the lesson, create a new directory called `distub-events-co13` wihin your `data` folder and then within it create another directory called `precip`.
 If you choose to save your files elsewhere in your file structure, you will need to modify the directions in the lesson to set your working directory accordingly.

 </div>